Sackler family wins immunity from further opioid litigation

 A US judge has approved a bankruptcy plan for the maker of OxyContin painkillers, shielding its wealthy owners the Sacklers from further legal action over their roles in America's opioid epidemic.

-Under the deal, Purdue Pharma will pay billions to settle lawsuits related to the crisis.
+Under the deal, Purdue Pharma will pay $4.5bn (£3.3bn) to settle lawsuits related to the crisis.

 The Sackler family will also give up control of the drugmaker.